The Space Law Review: Australia

-One of the key functions of the LSO is to monitor the compliance of the holder of the licence, permit or authorisation with the terms of the Launches and Returns Act and the conditions of the permit or authorisation.
-The ASA also has a dedicated team that is responsible for administering the Launches and Returns Act, including the undertaking of compliance and enforcement activities.
+One of the functions of the LSO is to monitor the compliance of the holder of the licence, permit or authorisation with the terms of the Launches and Returns Act and the conditions of the permit or authorisation.
+The ASA also has a dedicated team responsible for administering the Launches and Returns Act, including the undertaking of compliance and enforcement activities.
 This division of the ASA – the Regulatory and International Obligations Team – subsumes the role of the former Space Licensing and Safety Office.

 viii Dispute resolution mechanisms

 If a person wishes to have a decision of the Minister reviewed, an application can be made to the Administrative Appeals Tribunal (AAT).
 The AAT reviews administrative decisions made under Commonwealth laws on the merits.

 The AAT has the power to affirm, vary or set aside and substitute the previous decision in favour of a new decision.
 It can also remit a decision to the relevant decision maker for reconsideration.

 Action for compensation

 Any actions for compensation for damage caused by the launch and return of a space object and the launch of high-power rockets are heard by the Federal Court and Federal Circuit Court.
 Any appeal to a decision of these courts would need to be brought before a court of appellate jurisdiction.

 Following the commencement of Australia's new legislative framework, the country now has some of the most business-friendly space laws in the world, including among the key spacefaring nations (e.g., France, the UK and the US).
 It also has one of the most recently established national space agencies – the ASA – responsible for administering the new legislation and delivering on Australia's space-related international obligations under it.